Incidences of metal shavings in oil should be addressed quickly, lest you want to incur expensive repairs.

 Having traces of metal particles in your oil is normal and can often be dealt with by flushing and replenishing the oil.
 However, metal shavings, especially excessive amounts, usually indicate a much more serious mechanical issue that can permanently damage your engine if not resolved promptly.

 In this case, simply replacing the oil won’t do much since the metal shavings will just return.
-If you don’t address the underlying problem quickly, the damage can become so severe that you may need a partial or full engine rebuild.
+If you don’t address the underlying problem quickly, the damage can become so severe that you may need a partial or full engine rebuild, which is usually expensive.

 Motor oil plays an integral role in the operation of your car.
 It lubricates your engine so that it functions optimally.